tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - which scientific discoveries or advances have interested you the most?
 - how do you view the world today? has it stayed the same, become more evil, or become better?
 - if you could change a world event that has happened, which one would it be and why?
+- if you could go back and change one event in your life, what would it be and how would you change it?
 - were you involved in your community? what community projects have you done?
 - what do you think was the most historically significant event of your lifetime? how did it affect you?
 - what do you feel are the most important problems facing our country?